GVThorne/GoldLinkAPI/docs/source/methods.rst

 An **AddItem** request is used to add new items such as Accounts to Gold-Vision.
 To add a new item in Gold-Vision, you are required to make a request with an ``objectType`` and ``xmlData`` node.
 The ``xmlData`` node is to contain data for each field related to your new item that you are adding.

-For this example, I am looking to add a new Account into Gold-Vision with the **SUMMARY** of "*Esteiro*":
+For this example, the following request will add a new Account into Gold-Vision with the SUMMARY field set to have a value of 'Esteiro':

 .. code-block:: html